 - Hair ties

-- Cameras/batteries (it may be possible to record the first minutes after your child’s birth, in most circumstances)
+- Cameras, batteries, and extra memory card (it may be possible to record the first minutes after your child’s birth, in most circumstances)

-- A set of cards, puzzles, books, tablet/iPad, or magazines to help keep you distracted from discomfort
+- A set of cards, puzzles, books, magazines, journal, and/or tablet/iPadto help keep you distracted from discomfort

 - Comfortable clothing to wear home